Hey there, fellow eco warrior!

 I have always traveled the world, and during my studies I went abroad for the first time for an extended stay.
 It seemed only logical that after graduation I gained a foothold in the international business world.

 For 10 years, I worked for several global market leaders in various European countries, including in France for the French government, in Ireland for a global logistics company, and in Brussels for one of the largest orange juice producers in the world.
 After a merger, my company moved to Vienna, where I was happy to accompany them.
 I worked in sales for eight years before returning to Germany, where I joined the central purchasing department at the headquarters of one of the country's largest fruit juice manufacturers.

 Quality, professionalism, and perfectionism are attributes I bring with me from the business world, along with impeccable customer service in dealing with diverse cultures around the world.

 In 2018 then, I decided to follow my heart and a new chapter began...

 All my life, travel has been at the core of my being.

 By now, I have traveled to more than 30 countries.
 I have seen almost every European country, longer trips took me to Africa, Central America, the US, Indonesia, the Caribbean, the Maldives, and many more.
 At the moment I divide my time between Panama, Germany and my extensive travels.

-Longer trips took me throughout Africa, Mexico, Indonesia, and the Caribbean where I quickly became aware of the world’s beauty.
+I have always had a deep love for the world’s beauty and all life within it.
 To me, there was nothing more powerful than standing next to the ocean on a sandy beach.
 With the sun on my skin, the sand on my feet, and the sea salt in my hair, I truly felt at home.